 PRODUCT CARE & HANDLING

 As with all wood products, avoid excessive moisture on your newly installed wood products.
 Simply wipe with a clean cloth; do not spray on water.
 Use a damp 100% cotton cloth.
 A small amount of mild dish detergent may be used if required.
 Wipe dry immediately with a dry, soft cloth.
-This process may be repeated as often as necessary.
 It is recommended that you complete small areas at a time so that the moisture from the damp cloth will not remain on the wood for an extended period of time.
 For best results, wipe in the same direction as the wood grain, rather than across the grain or in a circular motion.

 Please do not use products containing ammonia, bleach, wax, or silicone, as these types of products may damage the finish on your wood products.
 Warm water and clean, cotton cloths are best for cleaning wood products.
 Everyday spills should be wiped dry immediately to avoid standing water or moisture on the wood.
 Do not allow wet cloths to hang against any wood product, as this could result in eventual damage to the wood or the finish.